 - compensating for reduced breast volume after pregnancy or surgery to remove breast mass; or

 - correcting a congenital breast defect or malformation such as tuberous breast deformity or breast hypoplasia.

 Dr. Hutchinson strives to provide all her breast augmentation patients with the individualized results that they are seeking, with great-looking, natural-feeling breasts that complement their individual body and physique.
 Having been in practice for over 2 decades, she has extensive experience in determining which type of implant is best suited for each patient, and in working with each patient to deliver optimal results.

-Breast augmentation can achieve beautiful results on its own, and may be performed in conjunction with other cosmetic plastic surgery, minimally invasive or non-invasive aesthetic surgery procedures.
-Depending on the shape of your breasts and the look you are trying to achieve, Dr. Hutchinson may also recommend combining breast augmentation with other procedures such as a breast lift (mastopexy) or liposuction for more satisfying results.
+Breast augmentation can achieve beautiful results in many patients as a stand alone procedure by itself, or may be performed in conjunction with other cosmetic plastic surgery, minimally invasive, or non-invasive aesthetic surgery procedures.
+Depending on the shape of your breasts and the look you are trying to achieve, Dr. Hutchinson may also recommend combining breast augmentation with other procedures such as a breast lift (mastopexy) or liposuction of the chest area for best results.

 Fully Customized Breast Enhancement

 Dr. Hutchinson knows that every woman is unique in both her desires and her body shape.
 With that in mind, she spends a significant amount of time with her patients during pre-operative consultations to learn what each hopes to gain from breast augmentation surgery and to decide which implant type and implant placement is best.
 In this way, every one of our patients enjoys completely customized treatment designed with her specific goals in mind.